 Parent of Sophia, Class of 2018

 Adam Weisberg is the national Diller teen initiatives director at the Jewish Community Federation.
 Prior to this, Adam served as Camp Tawonga’s executive director from 2008-2011 and as Berkeley Hillel’s executive director from 2000-2008.
 Additionally, Adam has served in a variety of roles in the Jewish community, having worked with the Council of Jewish Federations in New York, the Jewish Agency in Israel, and the American Jewish Joint Distribution Committee in Bulgaria.
 In addition to serving on the Urban Adamah board, Adam also serves on the board of Wilderness Torah.
 Adam has served as a coach and mentor for young professionals through the Wexner Foundation, Hillel, Repair the World, the iCenter, BBYO, and the REALITY Check program, a project of the Charles and Lynn Schusterman Philanthropic Network.
 Adam is married to Rachel Brodie.
-They have two daughters, Sophia and Ariella, truly lovely girls in just about every way.
-Sophia is in the new JCHS class of 2018.
+They have two daughters, Sophia (class of 2018) and Ariella.